GLUA-UA/meals-ua/README.md

 # Ementas@UA

-### A simple python script that presents the day's menu at all of the University of Aveiro's cantinas.
+### A simple python script that presents the day's menu at all of the University of Aveiro's canteens.

 #### Requirements: